 2

-Select the table you want to capture changes from (i.e public.users).
+Select the schemas and tables you want to capture changes from (i.e public.users or public).

 3